GlobalWebIndex/weak-css/README.md

 ## Final Thoughts

-As with all best practices never stop questioning values/costs and ideas described bellow.
-Following rules that doesn't make sense any more or don't really fit your need is sometimes worse than having not rules.
+As with all "best practices" never stop questioning values/costs and their impact on your work.
+Following rules which doesn't make sense anymore or don't really fit your needs is maybe worse than having no rules at all.